Emily Jiang

 Raspberry PiThermal management — requires airflow clearance, can't be adjacent to battery

-Full LW-PLA airframe in strong foaming configuration.
-The choice was driven by minimizing wing loading on a structurally aerodynamic (not load-bearing) airframe: carbon spars carry the primary loads, infill contributes stiffness only.
-15% gyroid infill selected based on research showing isotropic stiffness and damage tolerance under flight loads.
+Full LW-PLA airframe to minimize wing loading: carbon spars carry the primary loads, so infill contributes stiffness only.
+15% gyroid chosen for isotropic stiffness and damage tolerance under flight loads.

-Fuselage redesigned with a modular removable nose section, giving direct access to internal avionics without full disassembly.
-A DFM call driven by field serviceability.
+Added a modular removable nose for direct avionics access without full disassembly — a DFM call for field serviceability.
 Nozzle temperature tuned to 240°C through controlled test prints.

 Modular nose section